 About the YES Program

-Maty D., Maty F., and Papi all participated in the Kennedy-Lugar Youth Exchange and Study (YES) program and received a grant to conduct the Green Way project from the YES alumni annual grants awards program.
+Maty D., Maty F., and Papi all participated in the Kennedy-Lugar Youth Exchange and Study (YES) program and received a grant to conduct Green Way from the YES alumni annual grants awards program.
 The YES program is funded through the US Department of State to provide scholarships for high school students from countries with significant Muslim populations to spend up to one academic year in the US Students live with host families, attend high school, engage in activities to learn about American society and values, acquire leadership skills, and help educate Americans about their countries and cultures.